 Scientists have incorporated GIS into their efforts to understand the universe, mapping from space to teach us more about our own world and explore other planets and objects in our solar system.
 Employing GIS certificate program California in astronomy is a means of revealing the mineral composition, topography, tectonic activity of celestial bodies.
 That’s why NASA has made collecting and analyzing spatial data a key part of unmanned observation missions.

 Probes and rovers gather these details using a range of methods and technology, such as the Thermal Emission Imaging System on the 2001 Mars Odyssey spacecraft and the Multispectral Visible Imaging Camera included in the New Horizons mission to Pluto and the Kuiper Belt.
-The Astrogeology Science Center offers access to a wealth of the resulting spatial information about planets, moons, and other objects in our solar system.
+The Astrogeology Science Center offers access to a wealth of the resulting spatial information about planets, moons, and other objects in our 6.6 kw solar panels.
 Scientists and the public can view and manipulate the maps to gain a sense of these objects’ geology and topography.

 GIS in Environmental Science